commercialhaskell/stack/doc/faq.md

 ## Can I change stack's default temporary directory?

-Stack downloads and extracts files to `$STACK_ROOT`, which defaults to `~/.stack`.
+Stack downloads and extracts files to `$STACK_ROOT/programs` on most platforms, which defaults to `~/.stack/programs`.
+On Windows `$LOCALAPPDATA\Programs\stack` is used.
 If there is not enough free space in this directory, Stack may fail.
 For instance, `stack setup` with a GHC installation requires roughly 1GB free.
-If this is an issue, you can change `$STACK_ROOT` to be on a file system with more free space.
+If this is an issue, you can set `local-programs-path` in your `~/.stack/config.yaml` to a directory on a file system with more free space.

 If you use Stack with Nix integration, be aware that Nix uses a `TMPDIR` variable, and if it is not set Nix sets it to some subdirectory of `/run`, which